nemonik/hands-on-DevOps/readme.md

 ***Note***

-- If when running the test (i.e., `inspec exec helloworld `) you see a strack trace, check the contents of your `./helloworld/inspec.yml` file for any stray characters
+- If when running the test (i.e., `inspec exec helloworld `) you see a stack trace, check the contents of your `./helloworld/inspec.yml` file for any stray characters

   ```
   [vagrant@development helloworld-web]$ inspec exec helloworld